m4ndycheung/cyf-stay-tuned-radio/README.md

 - id: which is automatically generated when a refresh token is added
 - refresh_token: refresh token provided by Spotify.

+### Installation Complete (Well done!)

 1. Told you they weren't simple.

 ### On First Time Run

+start the project

+Refer to Running the project locally

+login as admin user

+Under the maintenance section:

+click Get Access and Refresh Token
+(This will populate the refresh tokens table in the database)

 ### Running the project locally